-3.2.1.1 Training.
-Management shall assure that welders and their supervisors are trained in the safe operation of their equipment, the safe use of the process, and emergency procedures.

-3.2.1.2 Hazard Communication.
-Management shall assure that hazards and safety precautions are communicated to and understood by workers prior to the start of work.
+- 3.2.1.1 Training.
+Management shall assure that welders and their supervisors are trained in the safe operation of their equipment, the safe use of the process, and emergency procedures. - 3.2.1.2 Hazard Communication.
+Management shall assure that hazards and safety precautions are communicated to and understood by workers prior to the start of work. - E3.2.1.2 The hazards which may be involved in welding are communicated to users through manufacturers' instructions, safety data sheets, and product labeling.
+See Clause 9, Precautionary Information, of this standard.
+See especially OSHA 29 CFR, Section 1910.1200, Hazard Communication Standard.

 3.2.1.3 Designated Areas and Responsibilities.

 Management shall designate approved areas and establish procedures for safe welding and cutting.
 A designated management representative shall be responsible for authorizing welding and cutting operations in areas not specifically designed or approved for such processes.
 Management shall assure that the individual is aware of the hazards involved and familiar with the provisions of this standard.
-E2.12 This term also includes educators and students that are engaged in similar activities.